Collected by Annette Baesel , AFAR Local Expert

 6704 Rue Clark, Montréal, QC H2S 3E9, Canada

-If there's one thing you need to know about Dinette is that they serve the best mac’n’cheese in town.
-Not that the other items on the menu aren't just as good - I have not heard a single complaint about this place - but the m&c is simply the stuff...
+If there's one thing you need to know about Dinette is that they serve the best mac and cheese in town.
+Not that the other items on the menu aren't just as good—I have not heard a single complaint about this place—but the m&c is...

 106 Rue de la Gauchetière O, Montréal, QC H2Z 1C3, Canada

-The inspiration behind Orange Rouge's dishes is still up for debate.
-Some might call it hipster Chinese; some might say it's nothing like traditional Cantonese fare.
-Others will simply not be bothered to try, seeing as the menu is on the upper end...
+The inspiration behind Orange Rouge's dishes is up for debate.
+Some might call it a spin on Chinese; some might say it's nothing like traditional Cantonese fare.
+Others will simply not be bothered to try, but simply return again and again.
+What is...

 6827 Rue Saint-Dominique, Montréal, QC H2S 3B1, Canada

 Despite the rather audacious dual claim of frozen custard and Italian pizza specialties, Gema Pizzeria succeeds in pleasing all critics, thanks to refined, traditional, and extremely tasty fare, which is mostly made from produce bought at nearby...